In the last few years, a number of new smartphone apps have been released that allow anyone with a driver's license to earn using their cars.

 Below we'll list a few of the more popular services in this growing market to give you an idea of what's available.

-10 Ways to Make Money With Your Car
+10 Ways to Earn With Your Car

 They pay their drivers a better percentage than other services, and cater more to people looking for luxury rides and SUVs.

-This is a pickup service that relies on a phone app to connect customers to drivers, and the job is basically like working as a personal assistant.
+This is a pickup service operating in different areas of Texas that relies on a phone app to connect customers to drivers, and the job is basically like working as a personal assistant.

 This could be an interesting job in the sense that there would be a lot of variety from day to day, and the pay is decent – between 10 and 18 dollars per hour, plus tips.

 The website claims they get more business than other comparable services; plus you get to keep all your tips.
 As of now, Grubhub is only operating in larger metropolitan areas.

 From a driver's perspective, there are some benefits to this, including guaranteed wages – up to $17.00 an hour – but on the other hand, your shift scheduling may not be quite as flexible as some of the other services.

 Customers create a grocery list using their smart-phone app, then you go do the shopping for them, and deliver everything to their door.
 You set your own hours, and they pay on a weekly basis.

-The concept is simple.
 If you have an extra car that you don't drive very often, it takes less than 10 minutes to list it on Turo and offer it as a rental.
 They'll crunch the numbers to calculate a rental fee based on the market value of your car, and then post it on their website so customers in your area can find it.

 You get a notification when someone's interested in your car, and you can accept or decline.
 If you accept, you'll have to coordinate a meeting spot with the customer to hand over your vehicle.
 Then you just go home, sit back, and start earning money.